 This course traces the history and politics of overseas interventions in medicine and public health from the pre-modern period to the present COVID-19 pandemic.
 In doing so, it reconstructs the historical origins of the modern global health movement, highlighting the movement's roots in practices of colonialism and empire-building, the rise of international commerce and industrial capitalism, the development of international philanthropy, and efforts to secure and protect national borders during epidemics and other public health and humanitarian crises.
 As a class, we will ask whether relationships forged through colonialism continue to structure international medical interventions and the interactions of foreign health professionals, local experts, and patients in the modern global south.
 We will also examine the ideologies, institutions, ethics, and practices of international health during much of the twentieth century, questioning to what extent the more recent global health movement represents a new and distinct approach.
 Finally, we will study how patients, communities, healers, and government officials in the global south have experienced, supported, and resisted international medical interventions in the past.
 By studying this history both from the top down and the bottom up, we will develop a clear understanding of how the past informs the present in the contemporary global health movement, shaping both its achievements and its limitations.
 We will also consider how a historical approach may help experts address complex political and ethical concerns within the global health movement.

-Participation--You will be graded on your participation in discussion section.
-It is important that everyone contributes to discussions, as you will learn a great deal from each other.
-You are expected to come to section having completed all of the assigned reading for that week, and having thought about passages, ideas, or questions for discussion.
+Participation—You will be graded on your participation in our synchronous discussion sessions.
+It is important that students contribute to discussions, as you will learn a great deal from each other.
 Please do not feel shy about speaking.
 For those who are nervous about speaking up, please remember that while thoughtful, brilliant, insightful comments are certainly appreciated, they are neither required nor expected.
 You can contribute just as much by asking a question or seeking clarification.
 Chances are that if there’s something you don’t understand, other students in class are confused as well.
+If you are unable to attend discussion sections for any reason, you will be able to make up that work by viewing the recorded session and posting a discussion post with your contribution.